How Much Does It Cost to Buy Keywords on Google? (2026 CPC)

 Legal & Insurance $40.00 – $100.00+

-Note: Costs fluctuate based on geographic location, competitor bids, and keyword intent.
+Note: Keyword prices fluctuate based on geographic location, competitor bids, and keyword intent.
+Use Google Keyword Planner to check current CPC estimates for your exact keywords.

 A common misconception among business owners is that you can “buy” a keyword like “Detroit plumber” or “B2B accounting software” for a flat fee and own it forever.
-That is not how Google Ads works.
+That is not how keyword advertising on Google works.

 Google uses an auction system.
 Every time a user searches, advertisers bid against each other for the top spot.
 The truth is, buying the keyword is the easy part.
 Not wasting your budget on the wrong clicks is the hard part.